 One of the most common reasons for email marketing to fail is a lack of direction.
 If you do not provide a clear call to action (CTA), then your recipients have no idea what you want them to do.
 You might think that the point of a message is self-evident, but that’s often not the case.
 What we see as clear and obvious, our customers often fail to realize.
 Don’t take that chance.

 Come right out and tell your readers what you want them to do, whether that’s visiting your website, connecting with you on social media, check out your latest product offering, or something else.
 Clear, highly visible CTAs help encourage your readers to take the action that you want, whatever that might be.

 7. Don’t Overdo It

 Sure, you want to make the most of every opportunity, but that can lead to crowded, rambling, unsuccessful email marketing efforts.
 Instead, keep your message clear, simple, and succinct.
 Unless you’re sending out a monthly roundup, or newsletter-style message, it’s best to offer one thing and one thing only in each email.

 If you are using images in your email, make sure that they’re linked appropriately.
 Each image should link to a relevant landing page or other destination, making it easier for your readers to take action.

 Sure, your email marketing is about selling products or services.
 However, if all you do is sell, your audience is going to grow tired of it.
 Take a break now and then and send messages that deliver value without asking for anything in return.

 10. Track Performance

 Email marketing success doesn’t have to be challenging to achieve.
-Follow these basic tips, and you’ll boost traffic to your WordPress site and build your profitability.
+Follow these essential tips, and you’ll boost traffic to your WordPress site and build your profitability.

-Looking for a good and affordable place to manage all your newsletter subscribers and automated features?
-Take a look at Mailerlite, we use it here on wpsecurityninja.com for all our email marketing.
+Are you looking for a good and affordable place to manage all your newsletter subscribers and automated features?